Expanding continual few-shot learning benchmarks to include recognition of specific instances: Benchmark setup

 \subsubsection{Scaling}

-One of the limitations in \cite{Antoniou2020} is the small total number of classes in each experiment (5 classes per support set and a maximum of 10 support sets).
-It is common in the continual learning field, for the number of classes to range from 20 to 200, even if the number of tasks in a sequence may be small (approximately 10).
-Therefore, we introduced experiments with up to 200 classes, presented in two ways. \textbf{Wide}, in which the number of support sets was small but with a larger number of classes per set, and \textbf{Deep}, where there were a larger number of support sets but with a smaller number of classes per set.
-See Figure~\ref{fig:wide_vs_long}.
+In the field of continual learning, it is common for the number of classes to range from 20 to 200, even if the number of tasks in a sequence may be small (approximately 10).
+Therefore, we introduced experiments with up to 200 classes (compared to 5 classes per support set and a maximum of 10 support sets in \citep{Antoniou2020}).
+We experimented with presenting the classes in two ways: \textbf{Wide}, in which the number of support sets was small but with a larger number of classes per set, and \textbf{Deep}, where there were a larger number of support sets but with a smaller number of classes per set, see Fig~\ref{fig:wide_vs_long}.

+In a real-world setting, the way that the samples are presented, Wide vs Deep, is not directly tied to how the learner experiences new classes, but rather a choice about training method.
+For example, the same stream of samples could be organised as Wide or Deep.
+However, Wide may be more suited to scenarios where you are exposed to a wider range of new classes simultaneously, like exploring a completely new environment, whereas Deep may be better suited to learning incrementally about a narrow environment or task.

 Two of the replication configurations were used as baselines, with 10 and 20 classes.
-Then, we created Wide and Deep configurations, with 20 total classes like the 2nd baseline, but we modified the way that the classes were presented.
+Then, we created Wide and Deep configurations, with 20 total classes like the 2nd baseline.
 Finally, the number of classes was increased ten-fold to 200, presented in both Wide and Deep configurations.
 In all of the experiments, $k$-shot is set to 1, so for any support set, there is only one exemplar per class.

-To ensure that the scaling experiments are a fair comparison to the replication experiments, particularly given that the experiment size is dramatically increased, we conducted extensive hyperparameter search to empirically optimize the results.
+The other experiment hyperparameters (NSS, CCI and $n$-way) were chosen to achieve the desired total number of classes (NC) and the Wide and Deep configurations described above (see Fig~\ref{fig:wide_vs_long} for an illustration of how they can be used to manipulate support set size and number of tasks).